seL4/microkit/docs/manual.md

 Set a message register.

-# System Description Format {#sysdesc}
+# System Description File {#sysdesc}

-This section describes the format of the system description file.
+This section describes the format of the System Description File (SDF).

-This file is provided as the input to the `microkit` tool.
+The system description file is an XML file that is provided as input to the `microkit` tool.

-The system description file is an XML file.

 The root element of the XML file is `system`.